 - The University website has a list of exam instructions, which it is important to familiarise yourself with.

 - See how teachers/lecturers and others can help support students through exam stress.

-- Free 2020 ASC wall planners.
-Visit the team on Level 3, Puaka-James Hight to collect your free2020 wall planner.
+- Free ASC wall planners.
+Visit the team on Level 3, Puaka-James Hight to collect your free wall planner (available mid December).